Our work

 Schools today are more racially segregated than they were in the 1970s.
 We can change that.

-Money matters.
-Facilities matter.
-Technology matters.
-Teachers matter.
-College and career pathways matter.
-Proximity to power matters.
 Diversifying schools remains one of the only proven strategies to expand access to those resources.
-At a time when division and disunity threaten the fiber of our democracy, it’s also the best way to foster understanding and collaboration across racial, ethnic, cultural, and economic lines.
+At a time when our country feels hopelessly divided, it’s also the best way to foster understanding and collaboration across racial, ethnic, cultural, and economic lines.

 We created Brown’s Promise, housed at the Southern Education Foundation, to support local partners with: